jamestattersall/Proton2Mssql/readme.md

 # Proton database file structure

-The Proton database uses an EAV structure (Entity Attribute Values) so patient data is stored in a few ‘value tables’ (data.dbs, frtext.dbs).
+The Proton database schema is largely compatible with the EAV format (Entity Attribute Values).
+Patient data is stored in just two ‘value tables’ (data.dbs, frtext.dbs).
 Supporting 'metadata tables' are required to define how the stored binary data is interpreted, accessed and displayed on screen (item.dbs, screen.dbs, trgroup.dbs menu.dbs etc.).
 The technical advantage of the EAV structure is that few 'tables' are required and healthcare data (which requires a large number of sparsely-populated fields) is stored efficiently.
 From the user's point of view, the EAV structure works well because it is easy to add and edit fields, entities, views etc. to accommodate changing clinical practice.

 Proton was developed in the 1970s when hardware was extremely limited and a database could hold only one table.
 To meet the requirements for multiple tables, proton accesses multiple databases, each held in a separate file with the .dbs extension, located in the dbs directory.